subquery/documentation/docs/subquery_network/testnet/metamask/connect-metamask.md

 ### 1. Initial Preparation:

-Navigate to your Indexer administration page.
-The URL will depend on where you have installed your Indexing service.
+Navigate to your Indexer administration page at: https://frontier.subquery.network/explorer.

-For:

-- localhost, it will most likely be [http://localhost:8000/](http://localhost:8000/)
-- AWS, it will likely be [http://you-ec2-public-path:8000/](http://localhost:8000/) for example ([ec2-14-273-116-26.ap-southeast-2.compute.amazonaws.com:8000](http://ec2-54-253-236-26.ap-southeast-2.compute.amazonaws.com/))

 Then, you will see the following message: <br />

 ![Connect MetaMask](/assets/img/connect_metamask.png)

 ### 2. Add a network

-Once MetaMask is installed, select the network dropdown and click “Add Network”. <br />
+Once MetaMask is installed, the network can be automatically imported.

+If there are issues with the auto import, manually add the network by selecting the network dropdown and click “Add Network”. <br />

 ![Add a Network](/assets/img/add_network_metamask.png)